 At this age, your baby’s circadian rhythm begins to develop, allowing your little one to begin to have longer stretches of sleep at night.3

 Nighttime sleep is generally 10.5-12 hours (which may include 1-2 overnight feedings).4

-Daytime sleep is generally 3-4 hours spread over 3-4 naps.4
+Daytime sleep is generally 3-4 hours spread over 3-4 naps, and may look something like this:4

 6-9 months sleep pattern